KevinBatdorf/block-starter/README.md

 - Click use template at the top of the repo
 - Search replace `kevinbatdorf` with your namespace/username
 - Search replace `block-starter` with your plugin slug
-- Search replace `Block Starter` with your plugin name
 - Run `npm install && composer install`
 - Run `npm run start` to start the dev server